MESAHub/mesa/docs/source/test_suite.rst

 :ref:`make_sdb`
 ^^^^^^^^^^^^^^^

-This test case shows an example of making a 0.4 Msun, Z=0.02 metallicity, helium model - a B-type subdwarf (sdB) star.
+This test case shows an example of making a 0.4 |Msun|, Z=0.02 metallicity, helium model - a B-type subdwarf (sdB) star.

 :ref:`make_zams`
 ^^^^^^^^^^^^^^^^

-This test case shows an example of creating a 4 Msun, Z = 0.01 metallicity, pre-main sequence model and evolving it to the zero age main sequence.
+This test case shows an example of creating a 4 |Msun|, Z = 0.01 metallicity, pre-main sequence model and evolving it to the zero age main sequence.

 :ref:`make_zams_low_mass`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case shows an example of creating a 0.085 Msun, Z = 0.014 metallicity, pre-main sequence model and evolving it to the zero age main sequence.
+This test case shows an example of creating a 0.085 |Msun|, Z = 0.014 metallicity, pre-main sequence model and evolving it to the zero age main sequence.

 :ref:`make_zams_ultra_high_mass`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case shows an example of creating a 250 Msun, Z = 1e-4 metallicity, model close to the main sequence.
+This test case shows an example of creating a 250 |Msun|, Z = 1e-4 metallicity, model close to the main sequence.

 :ref:`ns_h`